-When it comes to speed & performance there is not a given rule that can address the problem in all scenarios.
-A possible problem with speed can be caused by multiple different factors.
-For example, two sites using the same WordPress theme can have completely different results depending on the server and depending on the content.
+When it comes to the WordPress theme's speed & performance, no given rule can address the problem in all scenarios.
+Multiple different factors can cause a possible problem with speed.
+For example, two sites using the same WordPress theme can have completely different results depending on the server and the content.

 When it comes to performance it's important to distinguish between Speed and Metrics:

 - Speed: this is the true speed of a website as perceived by the user, and it's generally measured in seconds.
 Speed is the most important value because it is the real User Experience of a website.
 More info...